 Elanah also presented awards to Nancy MacBride (her mixed media piece got one of my two, yes two, votes) and Dan Topalis.
 Also, every artist was given a copy of The Wit and Wisdom of Abraham Lincoln: A Book of Quotations, edited by Bob Blaisdell.

 Elanah, Dan and Grippo, in turn, were presented with books by which to remember this adventure: Honest Abe: 101 Little-Known Truths about Abraham Lincoln by Brian Thornton (an inside joke in that the title referenced my blog post of a similar title) and Angels and Ages: A Short Book About Darwin, Lincoln, and Modern Life by Adam Gopnik.
 Abe Lincoln masks were also freely dispensed.

-I also came home a winner because Mia bought me a piece of original art: a drawing of Abe on a box of Matzo Ball Mix by Colin Hassett, which I adore.
+I also came home a winner, with a piece of original art: a drawing of Abe on a box of Matzo Ball Mix by Colin Hassett, which I adore.
 And I’m very thankful that this experience has led to the opportunity to present a solo show at the Wauregan Gallery in July.
 The opening reception will be July 1 (First Friday), from 7-9.
 Stay tuned.